“Good things come to those who bait,” said some wise guy a long time ago.

 - Where waterways come into contact.
 Find a place where streams flow into lakes or rivers.
 There’s typically cooler water and more oxygen here.

 Are You Ready to Go Fish?

 When it comes to survival fishing, you can’t just rely on your fishing kit.
 You need to know different fishing techniques.
 You also have to familiarize yourself with the different bodies of water and the kinds of fish in the area.

 Knowing how to start a fire would help, too.

 Once you master these bushcraft skills, you’ll be even more ready to face any SHTF situation.

 You have to be ready for any situation, including one where you may not even have access to your pile of emergency food.
-This is where knowing how to catch and trap fish will help you.
+This is where knowing survival fishing will help you.
 It may just save your life when you’re in survival mode.

 Have other survival fishing techniques to share?
 Drop them down below!